 The fan of the barque becomes the tube coming out of the back of the left warrior

 However there are other ways to interpret connections between parts of the two.

-black and white image of the Henu Barque from the Papyrus of Ani
+Comparison image of the Henu Barque from Papyrus of Ani